Current models made in both modern and baroque format with backs of maple, poplar, willow, or beech:

 Cello 'da Salo'

-A note on violas: Such an interesting instrument where the size, proportions, and set-up need to be considered and balanced to the player.
-The Brescian models I use - the bigger and smaller da Salo models and the Maggini model - have a shorter stop length relative to their body length which allows a shorter neck and string length compared to the Cremonese school - the Amati based Gennaro for instance - which has a longer stop proportional to the body size.
+A note on violas: Such an interesting instrument where the size, proportions, and set-up need to be balanced to the player to a degree that is a fair share more obvious than the subtle variations found in the violin form.
+The Brescian models I use - the bigger and smaller da Salo models and the Maggini model - have a shorter stop length relative to their body length which allows a shorter neck and consequent string length compared to the Cremonese school - the Amati based Gennaro for instance - which have a longer stop proportional to the body size.
 The Brescian models then can be bigger instruments with shorter string lengths compared to the Cremonese models, with a bowing area that is further away from the body than the Cremonese configuration.
-Not to say which is better.
-Not at all.
-But there are variations here that make a difference for each particular player who of course has a body geometry all their own.
-Interesting to compare then the three violas in the middle - the 'Maggini', the 'Gennaro', the 'da Salo' - where each has one thing in common with the one next to it.
-The Maggini and the Gennaro both have the same body length but the Maggini a shorter string length.
-The Gennaro and da Salo share a string length but the body length of the da Salo is larger.

-A note on cellos: I've spent a long time considering the cello models I use, how to improve them, and why keep using the ones that I've chosen.
-The Testore is based on a bench-top copy I made with my mentors Robert Young and Brice Dupin de Saint Cyr at Brice's shop in Carnegie Hall.
-Made by Carlo Giuseppe in 1692, it was at the time of copying it in the collection of the Paris Opera Orchestra and quite magnificent - a glorious and earthy willow back, beech ribs and scroll with flecks all dancing.
-Similar to a B-form Strad in the upper and middle bouts, it has a much larger lower bout which contributes to the powerful bass of this, my largest cello model, while not compromising the ease of play.
+A note on cellos: I've spent a long time considering the cello models I use, how to improve them, and where each one might appeal to whom.
+The Testore started as a bench-top copy of an instrument made by Carlo Giuseppe in 1692.
+Held in the collection of the Paris Opera Orchestra and quite magnificent with a glorious and earthy willow back, beech ribs and scroll with flecks dancing all over the place.
+Similar to a B-form Strad in the upper and middle bouts, this model has a much larger lower bout which contributes to the powerful bass of this, my largest cello, while not compromising the easily navigated shape imparted by the Strad-like upper bout.
 (The Peter of Venice below is another story entirely!)
-Looking for a smaller cello model, I turned to Joseph Guarneri 'filius Andrea' and focused my attention on making as smaller version of the instrument in London's Royal Academy of Music collection - a robust model that would preserve its generous proportions in a smaller size.
-My 'filius Andrea' cello is then my smaller cello when compared to my 'Testore', a centimeter shorter in body length, but as broad across the bouts as the Testore.
-The big difference is in the string length which contributes most to the ease of play for players looking for an instrument more comfortable and available to their reach.

 The 5 string cello is a five string cello.